FRC3476/FRC-2023/README.md

 # The Brain of Baja

-Code Orange's robot code for the 2023 FRC season, Rapid React
+Code Orange's robot code for the 2023 FRC season, Charged Up

 # High Level Overview